ednet-dev/cms/packages/core/README.md

 }
 ```

-Domains contain one or more models (e.g., “Project”, “User”, “Proposal”), each capturing a part of the domain’s complexity.
+Domains contain one or more models (e.g., "Project", "User", "Proposal"), each capturing a part of the domain's complexity.

 ## Adding Models and Entities